20 years later: A chief remembers 9/11

-Then Tech.
-Sgt.
-Bryan “Skip” Ford, 512th Aircraft Maintenance Squadron flying crew chief, poses for a photo in the crew relief area of a C-5 Galaxy at Dover Air Force Base, Delaware, in late 2001.
-Ford recently recalled the events of Sept.
-11, 2001, while stationed at Dover AFB and how 9/11 changed how he viewed our relative security and freedom as a nation.
-(Courtesy photo)
+Chief Master Sgt.
+Bryan “Skip” Ford, 512th Aircraft Maintenance Squadron superintendent, recalls the events of Sept.
+11, 2001, while stationed at Dover AFB and how 9/11 changed how he views our relative security and freedom as a nation.
+(U.S. Air Force video by Senior Airman Stephani Barge)

 |Date Taken: